• Main

 Tarcia Bush

-Tarcia Smith Bush is an award-winning journalist based in Savannah, GA.
-A veteran of television news and lifestyle programming, she's the founder of Grits & Gab, a multimedia brand covering entertainment, food trends, and pop culture.
-She has earned multiple Associated Press honors and the coveted Georgia Association of Broadcasters' GABBY Award.
-Her work has been featured in The Contending and Black Girl Nerds.
+Tarcia Smith Bush is an award-winning journalist based in Savannah, Georgia, and the founder of Grits & Gab, a multimedia brand covering entertainment and pop culture.
+A self-proclaimed documentary junkie, her work has been featured in The Contending, Black Girl Nerds, Resilient Magazine, and So Many Shows.

 Next Post